 - Investigators and the research coordinators who conduct the study are committed to providing you with quality patient care

 - Your safety is the number one priority in any research study

-What happens after the research study is over?
+What happen after the research study is over?

 - After a study is complete, all of the information is analyzed

 - This information helps determines if a study intervention is working, whether it is safe and whether it has any side effects

 Would you like to volunteer for a research study?